Shemini. Unhealthy for Body or Soul?

-The Shadal has a different approach:
+The Shadal has a third approach:

 ""The forbidden foods are restrictions of sanctity so that Israel constitute a "kingdom of priests and a holy nation," much like the special laws and restrictions that apply to priests in every religion and culture, similarly every Israelite will be separated and by special regulations and specific prohibitions... through this the soul and each and every Jew will be raised and they will learn not to follow the practices of the other nations...

 ...The many laws and regulations which apply in all places and all times refine our dispositions, and this in two ways: